Sindhu-Hegde/video-super-resolver/README.md

-# talking-face-video-upsampling
+# Extreme-scale Talking-Face Video Upsampling with Audio-Visual Priors

-Official code for the paper "Extreme-scale Talking-Face Video Upsampling with Audio-Visual Priors" published at ACM-MM 2022
+This code is for our paper titled: *Extreme-scale Talking-Face Video Upsampling with Audio-Visual Priors* published at ACM-MM 2022.<br />
+**Authors**: Sindhu B Hegde*, Rudrabha Mukhopadhyay*, Vinay Namboodiri, C.V.
+Jawahar

+## More details coming soon...